 Dogs, like people, need personal space and, when that space is invaded, they’re likely not going to be happy about it.
 You may know what your own dog’s boundaries are, but you probably wouldn’t know how much space someone else’s dog needs to feel safe.

-With that said, following the below tips can help you avoid a dog bite when approaching an unfamiliar dog:
+With that said, following the below tips can help you avoid a dog bite injury when approaching an unfamiliar dog:

 - Never approach a stray under any circumstances.